 Copenhagen is a must-see for lovers of European architecture and inventive design.
 It is also home to an incredible number of markets dedicated to all and sundry, from food to arts and crafts.

-If after visiting Copenhagen’s favourite treasure hunt venues for antiques and collectibles like Thorvaldsens Plads, Ravnsborggade or Loppemarket i Remisen, you’re not yet done, then you might want to head to Loppelunden flea market.
+If after visiting Copenhagen’s favourite treasure hunt venues for antiques and collectibles like Thorvaldsens Plads, Ravnsborggade or Loppemarket i Remisen, you’re not yet done, then you might want to head to Københavnstrup flea market.

-With its five wooden shacks that used to be garages and its fifty-odd stalls filled with used items, antiques and clothes, Loppelunden offers second-hand and upcycled items, but also material for your own upcycling projects, no matter how (un)experienced you are.
+With its five wooden shacks that used to be garages and its fifty-odd stalls filled with used items, antiques and clothes, Københavnstrup offers second-hand and upcycled items, but also material for your own upcycling projects, no matter how (un)experienced you are.
 No wonder why both locals and foreigners come there to find that special flea market treasure!

-The vendors selling at Loppelunden, are primarily people selling their private belongings which can be everything from furniture and lamps to clothes and jewelry – and everything in between.
+The vendors selling at Københavnstrup, are primarily people selling their private belongings which can be everything from furniture and lamps to clothes and jewelry – and everything in between.
 But the flea market also hosts a few professional vendors selling vintage items.

-Apart from being a classic flea market, Loppelunden is also creating awareness on recycling and environmental issue.
+Apart from being a classic flea market, Københavnstrup is also creating awareness on recycling and environmental issue.
 Mainly through their facebook page but also by inviting upcyclers and other environmentalists to create small workshops at the market place.

-Loppelunden is located 500 meters north of Emdrup station.
+Københavnstrup is located 500 meters north of Emdrup station.
 To get there take the A-train towards Farum.
 It takes approximately 15 minutes from Copenhagen Central station.
 When you get to Emdrup station keep walking in the same direction as the train (north) and signs will guide you the last 500 meters.